amichyrpi/skypydb/README.md

 ### Secure Implementation

-- first create a encryption key and make it available in .env file don't show this key to anyone, you can use the cli to generate these keys
+- first create a encryption key and a salt key and make it available in .env file don't show this key to anyone, you can use the Cli to generate those keys

 ```python
 # you can generate a secure encryption key and salt using the cli